 Oklahoma Human Services (OKDHS) operates a voluntary employment and training program, OK SNAP Works, per Section 273.7(e)(5) of Title 7 of the Code of Federal Regulations (7 C.F.R. § 273.7(e)(5)).
-OK SNAP Works intends to help food benefit recipients, especially able-bodied adults without dependents (ABAWD), become involved in meaningful, work-related activities that lead to paid employment and enable them to achieve or maintain economic self-support.
+OK SNAP Works assists food benefit recipients, especially able-bodied adults without dependents (ABAWD), become involved in meaningful, work-related activities that lead to paid employment and enable them to achieve or maintain economic self-support.

-(1) Participant Information.
-OK SNAP Works is available to adults who receive SNAP benefits and live in an area served by an OKDHS contracted service provider. • 1
+(1) Participant information.
+OK SNAP Works is available to ABAWD and non-ABAWD participants age 16 or older who receive SNAP benefits, do not receive Temporary Assistance for Needy Families, and live in an area served by an OKDHS contracted service provider.

-(2) Worker responsibilities.
+(2) Worker responsibilities for OK SNAP Works information, screening and referral.
 It is the worker's responsibility to:

-(B) ask if any exempt adult household member wants to voluntarily participate in OK SNAP Works; and
+(B) ask if any household member age 16 or older wants to voluntarily participate in OK SNAP Works regardless of ABAWD status;

 (3) Intake and case management services.
 The OK SNAP Works coordinator sends a referral to the contracted service provider to initiate the intake process and case management services.